ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

     Scaling the disk space of the main database members will result in proportional scaling of the Analytics member.
     {: .important}

-- Analytics nodes support horizontal scaling of up to 1 member.

 ## Provisioning an Analytics node
 {: #mongodbee-analytics-node-provisioning}